mayflower-tech/natuerlich/docs/all-components.md

 ### XR

 `XR` is a key component for adding WebXR support to a scene.
 It is automatically added when using the `XRCanvas`.
 If the `XRCanvas` is not used, the `XR` component should be placed inside the R3F `Canvas` component and only one XR component should be present in a scene.
 It accepts a few optional properties like `foveation`, `frameRate`, `referenceSpace`, and `frameBufferScaling`.
+The `XR` component is necassary to connect the natuerlich WebXR state.
+The component has no children.
+Its only job is to be placed inside the canvas and configure to configure WebXR properties.

 ### TrackedPlane